Strong-TransCenter: Improved Multi-Object Tracking based on Transformers with Dense Representations: Related Work

-\textbf{Re-ID.} Retaining an object's identity in a crowded scene is one of the main challenges in MOT.
+\textbf{Re-ID.} Re-ID is the task of differentiating between different instances of the same class, and retaining the identity of an object seen in multiple occasions.
+Many works were conducted on optimal methods to represent an object's appearance, either by multiple views or with a single camera \cite{10032273,9106791,9229518,9911691,Person_reid_Ye2022}, by using graph collaboration, clustering methods or dedicated neural networks.
+Retaining an object's identity in a crowded scene is one of the main challenges in MOT.
 Several trackers use the same network for object detection and for extracting appearance features \cite{SOTMOT, JDE_Wang2019} in order to increase efficiency, while other methods use a separate deep neural network to extract features from the detected objects \cite{Wojke2017, StrongSORT}.
 Several methods train both networks together in order to achieve both efficiency and high performance \cite{RelationTrack, FairMOT,CSTrack, CorrTracker}.
-The latest works \cite{Aharon2022} use the Strong Baseline for person Re-identification \cite{SBS} and the FastReID pytorch library \cite{FastReID}, since this network achieves state-of-the-art performance on many person re-identification tasks.
+A different approach utilized a GAN (Generative Adversarial Network) to augment the expected pose of the pedestrians in each frame \cite{Kim2022}.
+The latest work \cite{Aharon2022} uses the Strong Baseline for person Re-identification \cite{SBS} and the FastReID pytorch library \cite{FastReID}, since this network achieves high performance on many person re-identification tasks.
+We chose this network since it was pre-trained on person re-identification datasets and has a simple implementation.